ericrihm/100DaysOfCloud/Journey/006/Readme.md

 ## Introduction

-Today I began exploring the AzureGoat lab and checking for vulnerabilities
+Today I began exploring the AzureGoat lab to check for vulnerabilities

 ## Cloud Research
 I created a test user and proceeded to change the password and check the payload sent